Skip to Main Content

 24/7 Online Reference Databases

-Gale Ebooks A vast collection of subject-specific encyclopedias and other reference materials, easily searchable.
+Gale Ebooks This link opens in a new windowA vast collection of subject-specific encyclopedias and other reference materials, easily searchable.
 Enter search terms and browse reference materials grouped by related subject terms.

-SAGE Reference Includes reference encyclopedias, dictionaries, handbooks, and ebooks for business, communication, counseling, criminal justice, education, environmental studies, political science, psychology, public health sciences, and sociology.
+SAGE Reference This link opens in a new windowIncludes reference encyclopedias, dictionaries, handbooks, and ebooks for business, communication, counseling, criminal justice, education, environmental studies, political science, psychology, public health sciences, and sociology.